prebid/prebid.github.io/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.md

 **Notes**

+- In all cases, the 'value' is required.
 -  Any validation failure will skip the whole bid adjustment operation
 - The system will attempt to merge request-level and account-level bid adjustments.
 If this fails it will try to use only the account bid adjustments.
 - If there's a validation error, a debug message will be added and a sample will be logged to the PBS log file.